ranjitodedra/CV-HTML/README.md

 # cv

-I have created a portfolio website using pure html to learn the basics of HTML Take a look - https://ranjitodedra.github.io/CV/
+I have created a portfolio website using pure html to learn the basics of HTML.

+Take a look - https://ranjitodedra.github.io/CV/

 Image of website